egregoire23/SupervisedWithR/Decision Tree & Random Forest on Hitters Salary Data.md

 final pruned tree found that the most important variables are CRuns, Runs, AtBat, CAtBat, and CRBI.
-Random Forest also found these variables to be of importance, although they were characterized by different levels of importance that in the decision tree.
+Random Forest also found these variables to be of importance, although they were characterized by different levels of importance than in the decision tree.
 It also appears the Random Forest found more variables to be important than did CART, which may be one of the reasons why Random Forest drastically outperformed CART.
 One thing that stood out was the incredibly low MSE for Random